Opeyemi Disu · SM·001

 Press Play.

 A founder's record in six tracks.
 Built in Lagos.
-Sixteen minutes.
+Ten minutes.
 Two sides.
 One hidden track.

 About